Li-HsuanChien/obmnl-flask_assignment-transaction-record/README.md

 - Visit the index page to view existing transactions.
 - Click the "Add Transaction" button to add new transactions with date, name and amount input.
 - Edit or delete transactions using the corresponding buttons on the index page.
+- Click the "Search Transaction" button and input min and max value to search for transaction with targeted amount

 ## Contributing